Shpendiiiii/OOP-File-Manipulation/README.md

 LongestLineLetter test = new LongestLineLetter("Texts/input.txt","output2");
 test.searchForLetter("S");
 ```
 The results will appear in the terminal

+### GetKbFolder

+Provides three methods to process a given folder:

+1. `getFolderSize()` - calculates the total size of all files in the folder, in kilobytes, and outputs the result to the console.
+2. `fileTypeGetSize(String fileType)` - calculates the total size of all files in the folder with the specified file extension (passed as fileType) and outputs the result to the console.
+3. `countFiles()` - counts the number of files in the folder and outputs the result to the console.

 ## Expertise
 The code shows expertise in: